-We have some limited exposure to losses resulting from acts of terrorism, political unrest and geopolitical instability, including, but not limited to, events related to Russia's invasion of Ukraine and the Israel-Hamas war and in many regions of the world.
+The Company has some limited exposure to losses resulting from acts of terrorism, political unrest and geopolitical instability, including, but not limited to, events related to Russia's invasion of Ukraine and conflict in the Middle East and in many regions of the world.
 Russia's invasion of Ukraine continues to have a profound impact on energy markets, particularly in Europe, which is impacting and may continue to impact economic conditions and investment returns.
-Some classes of business underwritten by the company, notably Aviation, Terrorism and Credit and Political risks may also be impacted beyond loss reserves already established for these events.
+Some classes of business underwritten by the Company, notably Credit and Surety risks may also be impacted beyond loss reserves already established for these events.